ycm-core/YouCompleteMe/README.md

 specific buffer) is set to `1`, then YCM will insert inlay hints as supported by the language semantic engine.

-An inlay hint is text renderd on the screen which is not part of the buffer and is often used to mark up the type or name of arguments, perameters, etc. which help the developer understand the semantics of the code.
+An inlay hint is text rendered on the screen which is not part of the buffer and is often used to mark up the type or name of arguments, parameters, etc. which help the developer understand the semantics of the code.

 Here are some examples: